slbae/adventura/README.md

 # Adventura - Web Development Final Team Project
+Note: This application cannot be deployed solely through GitHub

 ## Problem Statement:
 This installable progressive web application (PWA) is catered towards students and young adults on a budget who want to travel during breaks.
 They can plan a trip by creating itineraries, searching and favoriting activities for their destination, and adding collaborators to the trip planning.
 This app will be more student-friendly since traveling can sometimes be intimidating by yourself, especially if you haven’t traveled very often before.